 If you want to get a decent score on the LSAT, you need to know the test.
-You can't expect to walk into a test center cold, never having encountered an LSAT in your life and just ace the questions.
+You can't expect to walk into a test center cold, never having encountered an LSAT in your life, and just ace the questions.

 You don't necessarily have to study for a long time.
 If you're good at standardized tests, you may be able to flip through one or two sample tests, work a few of the problems, get the idea, and score in the 95th percentile.
 Some people can.
-If, on the other hand, you find standardized tests in general difficult, and the LSAT particularly difficult, you probably need to practice a bit more.
-Whatever your situation, keep your motivation and prepare with the notion that you can and will improve with practice.
+If, on the other hand, you find standardized tests generally challenging, and the LSAT difficult in particular, you probably need to devote yourself to more practice time to master the proven strategies provided by this book.
+Whatever your situation, keep motivated and prepare with the certainty that you can and will improve with dedicated practice.